Spacelift + ServiceNow = Self-Service IaC Without the Learning Curve

 Applying Kubernetes manifests individually is problematic because files can get overlooked.
 Packaging your applications as Helm charts lets you version your manifests and easily repeat deployments into different environments.
 Helm tracks the state of each deployment as a “release” in your cluster.

 Helm also simplifies configuration management.
-You can easily supply variables when you install your charts, either using YAML files or as command line arguments.
+When you install your charts, you can easily supply variables, either using YAML files or as command-line arguments.
 This lets you conveniently override specific variables within your pipeline scripts.

 Continuous delivery (CD) pipelines are great until they break.
 When this happens in Kubernetes, it can be unclear how to proceed.
 Your deployment could be stuck in a failed state, unable to transition into the newly desired one.

-Make sure you’ve got a reliable rollback strategy that’s ready to deal with these events.
-If you’re using GitOps, you should be able to rollback by reverting to a previous commit, then running your pipeline again.
+Make sure you’ve got a reliable rollback strategy ready to deal with these events.
+If you’re using GitOps, you should be able to rollback by reverting to a previous commit and then running your pipeline again.
 The old revision will now be new once more, enabling it to replace the bad state in your cluster.

 Image tag immutability makes your deployments reproducible and helps enable resilient rollbacks.
 Always deploying my-app:latest is dangerous because the exact image that’s selected could change each time.

-It’s much safer to uniquely tag each image you build.
+It’s much safer to tag each image you build uniquely.
 Using a truncated commit SHA is a popular strategy, resulting in tags like my-app:0ab43f.
 This allows you to easily cross-reference commits against the image artifacts and deployments they create.
-If you need to rollback, you can modify your Kubernetes deployment to refer to the image built from the previous commit.
+If you need to roll back, you can modify your Kubernetes deployment to refer to the image built from the previous commit.

 Download The Practitioner’s Guide to Scaling Infrastructure as Code